Mory Sinkoun Kaba

 Kaba was the eldest son of Abdourahmane Sinkoun Kaba (1904 – 1972), a prominent figure in the Guinean revolution, who was known as le vieux Sinkoun Kaba ("Sinkoun Kaba the Elder").
 Under colonial rule, he became the first Guinean administrator, and district commander.
 After Guinean independence, he became the first Secretary-General of the Republic of Guinea, and then Home Secretary.

 Exile

 After the 1984 military coup d'état, Kaba was awarded political refugee status in France, and moved with his family to the 16th arrondissement of Paris.
-While in France, he had cordial relations with Presidents François Mitterrand et Jacques Chirac.
+While in France, he had cordial relations with Presidents François Mitterrand and Jacques Chirac.

 Starting in the 1990s, while in exile, he had an important role under the opposition politician Alpha Condé.
 When his death in Chad was announced, Condé, by then president of Guinea, went with several members of the government to his home in Conakry, to offer their condolences to his wife, Kaba Rokhaya Diakité.